-Pass in the QAA Science or Health Professions or Nursing and Midwifery Access to HE with at least 24 level 3 credits in Human Biology (or General Science; Chemistry; Physics) of which 18 must be at distinction.
-English Language and Maths GCSE required as separate qualifications.
+Pass in the QAA Science or Health Professions or Nursing and Midwifery Access to HE, with at least 24 level 3 credits in Human Biology (or General Science; Chemistry; Physics) of which 18 must be at distinction.
+Five GCSEs at Grade C or above, including: English, Maths and Science are required as separate qualifications.

 DBS required: You must complete an occupational health check, declaration form and enhanced Disclosure and Barring Service application form before starting the course (if you are overseas you will also need to submit a criminal record certificate from your home country), which needs to be cleared in accordance with DMU's admission policy.